Frequently Asked Questions

-In 2009, there were 27.5 million businesses in the United States, according to Office of Advocacy estimates.
+In 2011, there were 28.2 million small businesses in the United States, and 17,77 firms with 500 employees or more, according to Office of Advocacy estimates.

 Source: Office of Advocacy estimates based on data from the U.S. Dept. of Commerce, Census Bureau, and trends from the U.S. Dept. of Labor, Bureau of Labor Statistics, Business Employment Dynamics.

 About 10 to 12 percent of firms with employees open each year and about 10 to 12 percent close (see below).
 Employer firm births and deaths were up in the most recently available data.
 Establishment birth figures from 2912 also showed gains.
 Nonemployer firms have turnover rates three times as high as employer firms.
 Business bankruptcies numbered 33,212 in 2013, a decline of about 7,000 over the previous year.
 Note that not all firm deaths are bankruptcies, and many business owners file personal bankruptcy instead of business bankruptcy.

 |Notes: Source: U.S. Dept. of Commerce, Census Bureau; Administrative Office of the U.S. Courts; U.S. Dept. of Labor, Business Employment Dynamics (BED).
 Estimates based on Census data and BED trends.|

 What is small businesses' share of net new jobs?

 Samll firms accounted for 63 percent of the net new jobs created between 1993 and mid-2013 (or 14.3 million of the 22.9 million net new jobs).
 Since the end of the recession (from mid-2009 to mid-2013), small firms accounted for 60 percent of the net new jobs.
 Small firms in the 20-499 employee category led job creation. see www.sba.gov/advocacy/10871.